Write a prescription

 To prescribe a new drug:

-1. Select the Prescribe New Drug tab if it is not already selected.
+1. Select the Prescribe New Drug tab if it has not already been selected.

 Generic drugs will appear with a blue G icon.
 Expanding a drug will reveal the non-generic option.